What is Phishing?

 Phishing messages often have many errors.
 These can be typos, grammar mistakes, or spelling mistakes.
 Pay special attention to the mismatch of spelling of company or geographical names throughout the text of the letter.
 For some reason, phishing campaigns lack proofreading in general.

 You can easily detect spoofed websites, links, and email addresses.
 Remember that fake websites often lack SSL certificates.
-You can easily see that in the absence of a closed padlock icon and HTTPS in the website's address bar.
-As for addresses, they can differ from trustworthy websites' addresses by one character so that they look alike and you suspect nothing.
+You can easily see that without a closed padlock icon and HTTPS in the website's address bar.
+As for addresses, they can differ from trustworthy websites' addresses by one character so that they look alike, and you suspect nothing.
 The domain name of a fake website looking just like the one it pretends to be might not match the domain name of the original resource.
 There might be a subdomain you didn't know about, like support.website.com, but hardly a different domain, like website-support.com.

 How to protect yourself from phishing?

 Most phishing cases are conducted mostly thanks to the victim’s inattentiveness.
 Hence, you may suppose an easy solution - being attentive at each questionable moment.
 Opening the link you found in the group chat on WhatsApp?
 Check precisely the address bar because it easily can be something like “tvvitter.com”.
 You can find a lot of things spoofed, and with the special tools that are available nowadays, this form of fraud is very easy to perform.